Get a free, no obligation personal loan quote with rates as low as 9.90%

 Borrowing money for a down payment has some downsides too, such as:

-• More Debt – Borrowing money isn’t free and the cost of a loan, combined with your mortgage and other expenses can get expensive, fast.
-Some lenders also charge high-interest rates and fees, especially if your finances aren’t great.
+• More Debt – Borrowing money isn’t free.
+The cost of a loan, combined with your mortgage and other expenses, can get expensive, fast.
+Some lenders also charge high interest rates and fees, especially if your finances aren’t great.

-• Can Affect Your TDS Ratio – Your total debt service ratio is the percentage of income required to pay your housing costs and other monthly liabilities.
-If your ratio is high when applying for a mortgage, you may not qualify for a favourable loan because you’re considered a riskier client.
+• Can Affect Your Debt Service Ratio – Your total debt service ratio is the percentage of income required to pay your housing costs and other monthly liabilities.
+If this ratio is high when applying for a mortgage, you may not qualify for a favourable loan because you’re considered a riskier client.
+Plus, you’ll be diminishing your finances, leaving you with less money every month.

 Alternatives To Borrowing Money For A Down Payment